 This year, the presentation of the findings of the Business Confidence Survey in South China takes place in Guangzhou, on 13 June.

-CMC's Chief Operations Officer, David Collins, was part of the panel discussion.
+CMC's Founding Partner, David Collins, was part of the panel discussion.

 One key finding is that more manufacturing companies will focus on "optimization and lean manufacturing".
 In parallel, the push for automation is not increasing.
 We think that this makes sense, as it is much easier to improve current process organization than implementing automation in most Chinese factories - including those which are foreign-owned.